Yranshevare/YC_directory/README.md

 ```bash
 npm i --save-dev @types/markdown-it
 ```
-2. to use it in your code
+2. use this code in your code
 ```ts
 import markdownit from 'markdown-it'
 const md = markdownit()